 - The legal prohibition against indemnification

-Without Side A coverage, if a claim situation were to arise, the individual directors and officers would be personally liable to significant legal expenses, judgments and settlements.
+Without Side A coverage, if a claim situation were to arise, the individual directors and officers would be personally liable for significant legal expenses, judgments, and settlements.
 Moreover, without the benefit of a Side A policy, an organization may find it difficult to recruit, attract and retain the most qualified candidates for its operations and corporate governance.

 Additional Read: What are Side A, B, and C covers in a D&O policy?

 Let us understand the Side A claim process with the help of an illustration :